Todd-Werelius/Navit-Android-Build-Script/README.md

 Navit-Android-Build-Script
 ==========================

-Build script for Ubuntu 12.04 that will pull Navit source code + all android repositories
+Build script for Ubuntu 12.04 that will get all dependenices and perform an Android build

+##Why
-If you are trying to build Navit source code for Android with the latest NDK and Toolchains it's a bit of a pain.
+If you are trying to build Navit source code for Android with the latest NDK and Toolchains it's a bit of a pain to do manually

-This script was writtend to be used on Ubuntu 12.04 and run from a users home directory, it probably shouldn't be used to install Navit on anything other than a Virtualbox etx. since it's not all that configurable without tinkering
+This script was writtend to be used on 32 bit Ubuntu 12.04 and run from a users home directory, it probably shouldn't be used to install Navit on anything other than a Virtualbox etx. since it's not all that configurable without tinkering but with a little work in can be used to do the same on other distros.

 ### What it does initially
 Installs all dependencies